This post was last updated on May 26th, 2022 at 10:19 am.

-How much did you spend on travel expense?
+How much did you spend on travel expenses?

-What’s interesting about this one example, is the one expense account is shared between two different ministries.
+What’s interesting about this example, is that one expense account is shared between two different ministries.
 A proper church accounting software can break that expense account into those ministries.
 Keep in mind ministries are often represented by funds.
 So if you want to know how much travel the staff did, you would view a report using the General fund.
 Thus, you run a one fund report and choose the General fund.
-In this case the report would show $74.00 for the staff’s travel.
+In this case, the report would show $74.00 for the staff’s travel.
 Now moving on to the youth travel and how much they spent.
-Again, we would use a one fund report but choose Youth fund instead.
+Again, we would use a one fund report but choose the Youth fund instead.
 This report would show $26.00 for that same expense account.
 This is the area where the majority of for-profit systems fail.
-It is also where many so called not-for-profit systems also fail.
+It is also where many so-called not-for-profit systems also fail.

-Now what if we need to know how much travel was paid for across the entire organization.
+Now, what if we need to know how much travel was paid for across the entire organization.
 Then you would run an “all funds” report which would look at every fund, and that expense account and add them up.
-In this case the total of travel expenses for the organization is $100.00.
+In this case, the total travel expenses for the organization is $100.00.
 It would add $74.00 and $26.00 together.
 Pretty awesome!

 Now that we have walked through a few examples let’s summarize the key points.

-- For-profit accounting accounting only uses debits and credits.
+- For-profit accounting only uses debits and credits.
 Not-for-profit accounting uses credit, debits, and funds.

 - Accounting funds come to the rescue for the not-for-profits.
-Accounting funds primary goal is to create little mini organizations within the larger organization.
+The accounting fund’s primary goal is to create little mini organizations within the larger organization.

-- And finally we walked through four examples to get a feel on how the fund’s balances change independently within the checkbook’s total balance.
-And discussed how the funds keep all the transaction separate.
+- And finally, we walked through four examples to get a feel for how the fund’s balances change independently within the checkbook’s total balance.
+And discussed how the funds keep all the transactions separate.